• Home

 The society started in 1985 when a few avid collectors of local postcards, photographs and books suggested that a local history group be formed.
 The inaugural meeting was on Monday 14th October 1985 at Dover College Junior School Hall in Shorncliffe Road with the first illustrated talk was given by the late Rev. Alan Gibson on Builders & Architects in Victorian Folkestone in November of the same year.

-The society puts on a series of interesting local history talks throughout the year which are attended by an average of between 70 and 80 people.
 Refreshments are available at these sociable evening meetings and they are a great way to meet other likeminded people.
 Outings and dinners are also organised for the members.
-In October 2010 the society celebrated its 25th anniversary with a dinner for members at Folkestone Bowls Club and last year’s exhibition on the Folkestone's Victoria Pier & disappearing churches attracted several hundred visitors.
+In October 2010 the society celebrated its 25th anniversary with a dinner for members at Folkestone Bowls Club and its 2014 exhibition commemorating the centenary of the First World War attracted over 4000 visitors and national newspaper coverage.

 Next Meeting

-New Exhibition
+New Article

 Where To Find Us

 Meetings are now held at Holy Trinity Church Hall, Sandgate Road, on the 1st Wednesday of the month (7.30 p.m. for 8.00 p.m. start).
-Please see the Programme of Events for more details.

 Membership Details